NatalieLockyer/Hangman/README.md

 ## Acknowledgements
  * I would like to thank my mentor Spencer Barriball for his help, guidance and feedback throughout this project.
- * I would like to thank my colleagues on Slack who provide help, support and essential feedback.
+ * I would like to thank my colleagues on Slack who provided help, support and essential feedback.
  * Finally I would like to thank my husband and daughter for always pushing me, supporting me and allowing me the time to code.